Abhitej-v/Object-Oriented-Design-Case-Studies/Restaurant Management System/README.md

 2. Preparing the food: All the menu items implement "DishExecutable".
 We trigger execute on a menuItem object which holds the logic of that particular menuItem's recipe and preparation steps to be executed.

-3. By coding to and interface instead of concrete classes dependency inversion principle is demonstrated.
+3. By coding to an interface instead of concrete classes dependency inversion principle is demonstrated.